MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-over-quic.md

    the file servers.
 The default KDC proxy port is 443 and assigned automatically by WAC.

    > [!NOTE]
    > You cannot configure an SMB over QUIC server joined to a Workgroup using WAC.
-You must join the server to an Active Directory domain or use the steps in [Manual Method](#manual-method) section.
+You must join the server to an Active Directory domain or follow the steps in configuring the KDC proxy either in PowerShell or Group Policy.

 1. Configure the following group policy setting to apply to the Windows client device: